 If you know of additional resources that you can recommend, such as articles or webinars, please contact the SFS web editor.
 Check back to find additional resources as they become available.

-Efforts by the Trump administration are underway to roll back our nation’s Clean Water Act protections.
-The newly proposed rule revises the definition of WOTUS and aims to exclude thousands of miles of streams and millions of acres of wetlands that are critical to freshwater resources.
+In spring 2019, the Trump administration proposed a new rule to revise the definition of WOTUS which would exclude thousands of miles of streams and millions of acres of wetlands that are critical to freshwater resources.
 Watch the webinar (presented April 1, 2019) for an informative and timely overview of the proposed WOTUS rule, the science that contradicts it, and how to submit an effective regulatory comment.

 Dr. Mažeika Sullivan is an Associate Professor in the School of Environment and Natural Resources at The Ohio State University (OSU) and the Director of the Ramsar-designated Shiermeier Olentangy River Wetland Research Park.
 He received a B.A. in Anthropology from Dartmouth College, and earned his M.S. in Biology and Ph.D. in Natural Resources from the University of Vermont.
 Subsequently, he was a Postdoctoral Research Fellow at the University of Idaho before joining the OSU faculty in 2008.
 Dr. Sullivan’s research focuses on water quality and aquatic ecosystems, where his work integrates community and ecosystem ecology, fluvial geomorphology, and biogeochemistry.
 He is particularly interested in understanding natural and human drivers of biodiversity, community organization, and ecosystem function, and in using basic science to inform conservation and restoration efforts.
 Dr. Sullivan has published >50 peer-reviewed scientific publications.
 Dr. Sullivan also served as a member of the US EPA’s Science Advisory Board “Connectivity of Streams and Wetlands to Downstream Waters” Panel (2013-2014), has reviewed for over 30 ecological and environmental journals, and is an active member of the Society for Freshwater Science, American Fisheries Society, and the Ecological Society of America.
 Dr. Sullivan is a Distinguished University Teacher and served as a Fulbright Distinguished Chair of Biodiversity and Sustainable Development (Colombia, 2014-2015).
 His research has been funded by several sources, including the NSF, CDC, US Fish & Wildlife Service, Bureau of Land Management, US EPA, Ohio Department of Transportation, and the Ohio Division of Natural Resources.